 1. Work

 How will your work lives merge?
 Will your significant other wake up earlier than you for their job?
 Do you travel a lot for work?
 Will your work schedules pose any significant issues once you live together?
 For many of us, work is a huge part of our lives and another schedule that you need to manage when you’re in a relationship.
 A discussion prior to moving in could be an excellent idea.
+It’s essential to consider how these factors might impact your daily routines and overall quality of life as a couple.
+Starting your life after marriage means navigating these practical issues together and finding solutions that work for both of you.
+Open communication about expectations and potential adjustments can pave the way for a smoother transition into shared living.

 1. Pets